-Sign Up Benefits – This card currently has a increased sign up bonus of 60,000 Membership Rewards points when you spend $5,000 in purchases for the first three months.
+Sign Up Benefits – This card currently has a sign-up bonus of 60,000 Membership Rewards points when you spend $5,000 in purchases for the first three months.

-Spending Bonus Categories – The Platinum Card earns five Membership Rewards points per dollar on flights booked directly with airlines or with American Express Travel, five Membership Rewards points on eligible hotels booked on amextravel.com and 1 point per dollar everywhere else.
+Spending Bonus Categories – The Platinum Card earns five Membership Rewards points per dollar on flights booked directly with airlines or with American Express Travel, five Membership Rewards points on eligible prepaid hotel bookings made with amextravel.com and 1 point per dollar everywhere else.
 The 5x points for airline tickets is the highest return offered with any card; the only drawback is the charge has to be directly with the airline or AMEX Travel (not with any Online Travel Agencies).
 The lack of other category bonuses is a bit disappointing for the premium travel product from American Express.

 Immediate Benefits – Here’s where the Platinum Card starts to show some value.
-The card gives you hotel benefits like Starwood Preferred Guest Gold status (that’s immediately matched to Marriott Gold status since the merger of the two companies) and Hilton Honors Gold status.
+The card gives you hotel benefits like Marriott Bonvoy Gold Elite status and Hilton Honors Gold status.
 For rental cars, you get National Emerald Club Executive status and codes that provide extra benefits during rentals with Avis Preferred and Hertz Gold Plus.

 No Foreign Transaction Fees – As you would hope a card that’s marketed towards travelers would, the Platinum Card does not charge any foreign transaction fees.

-Credits – To offset the large annual fee the Platinum Card has, American Express does offer several ways to get back money in the form of statement credits.
+Credits – To offset the large annual fee, American Express offers several ways to get back money in the form of statement credits.

 - $200 Airline FEE credit – You will receive a statement credit for up to $200 in eligible purchases with the airline you select.
 These credits are for airline fees and can’t be used directly for ticket purchases.
-You can Google to find out more about how to use these credits.
+More and more, AMEX has made these credits harder to use and they are no longer equivalent to getting a $200 rebate.
+In fact, you’d be surprised which airlines are the best ones to choose to use your credit on.

 - One Global Entry ($100) statement credit or one TSA Pre✓® ($85) statement credit every 4 years for an application fee charged to an eligible Platinum Card.